samcrow/cmsis_dsp.rs/README.md

 High-level bindings are currently provided for basic functions and fast Fourier transforms.
 The CMSIS-DSP library also has other functionality, but nobody has written Rust bindings for it yet.

+### Limitations

+Some CMSIS-DSP functions, like `arm_sqrt_f32`, are defined inline in the header files and are missing from the compiled libraries.
+This package currently does not provide those functions.

 ## Configuring and using the bindings

 Different versions of the library will be linked depending on the type of processor the code will run on.